wercker/step-bundle-install/README.md

 * `version` (optional, default: `>=1.5.2`) If no bundler is found, install bundler with this version.
 Supports semver version.
 * `gemfile` (optional, default: `Gemfile`) The name of the file that bundler should use as the Gemfile.
+* `retry` (optional, defaults to 3 retries) Retry network and git requests that have failed.

 # Example